yiannist/pkg-ganeti/doc/design-2.0.rst

       determined by the serial number on the configuration and highest job ID on the job queue)

-    - there is not even a single node having a newer configuration file

     - if we are not failing over (but just starting), the quorum agrees that we are the designated master